Prof. Dr. Ulrike von Luxburg

 exhibition image exhibition image exhibition image

-• Kinderuni lecture now on youtube: ``Warum ist künstlich Intelligenz nicht immer gerecht?''
+Consider watching my Kinderuni lecture on youtube: ``Warum ist künstlich Intelligenz nicht immer gerecht?''
 (Why is AI not always fair?)

 Funding and transparency: see here.